Droyßig: Geography

 Droyßig is located about 8 km west of Zeitz.

-History

-Droyßig was first mentioned in a document in 1170.
-Albrecht von Turt made an establishment of a branch (Commandery) of the Knights Templar in 1214, who bore the nickname Droyßig from 1190.
-In 1312, afters the Order's prohibition on the site was taken over by the Knights of St. John.
-The Counts of Orlamünde had their establishment in Droyßig until expire in 1413.
-The Lords of Bünau have 1413 to 1622 as Droyßig landgravial feud, after which by Hoym.
-1622 is a rupture of the castle and a castle under renovation for the Christian Julius von Hoym.
-In Hoymschen owned Droyßig remained until its expiry in 1769 and then went to 1945 on the property of the Prince of Schonberg-Waldenburg.

-Until 1989 there was the central institution of the Pioneer organization, Ernst Thalmann (ZIPO) in Droyßig.

 Politics

 The council is composed of Droyßig from 12 Ratsfrauen and councilors.
 Evelyn Billing has been mayor of Droyßig since 2016.

 Culture and sightseeing

 Structures

 The Castle Droyßig was at the beginning of the 13th Century as an imperial castle built.
 Today's impressive living quarters the town its character.

 Monuments

 A memorial stone in the park (for DDR-time "Ernst-Thalmann-Park") commemorates the victims of fascism.
-The situated there Thalmann bust was removed after 1989.
+The Thalmann bust situated there was removed after 1989.

 Regular events

 The Castle Festival is always the beginning of June and Others organized with a medieval market.
-Well known in the surrounding communities is also the annual Christmas market takes place, which takes place just one day in December, around the historic castle.
+Well known in the surrounding municipalities is also the annual Christmas market takes place, which takes place just one day in December, around the historic castle.
 Also an annual event with a large regional reputation is established in the city of Stiftungsfest Christophorus Gymnasium of CJD in May each year, recalls that at the foundation of Droyßiger institutions and attracts mainly families of pupils at school.